jadonk/make-things-book/Least-Necessary-to-Know-About-Computers.rst

 I ask him, ok, then what is a computer?
 He doesn’t seem quite as sure as when we started this conversation, but he knows it doesn’t have a touchscreen.
-It seems I have just confused him, but I’m still really confident I know the right answer—I just can’t seem to put it in the right words.
+It seems I have just confused him, but I’m still really confident I know the right answer—I just need some time to put it in the right words.

 The motivation
 ==============

 Why do I care so much he knows what my definition of a computer is anyway?
-Doesn’t he know computers impact almost every aspect of your daily life?
+Doesn’t he already know computers impact almost every aspect of your daily life?
 From moving your money and moving your car, to moving your emotions and moving your social status, the world is just short of being moved entirely by computers.
 Does he realize this?—Sure he does.